suncoast-devs/handbook/lessons/cs-api-servers/index.md

 If you use the URL `https://localhost:5001/helloworld?who=Paula` you will receive back the message `Hello, Paula.
-It is currently 4/28/2020 10:15:30 PM` (except you'll see the current time).
+It is currently 4/28/2020 10:15:30 PM` (except you'll see the current date and time).

 What if we left out the query parameter and just sent `https://localhost:5001/helloworld`.
 In this case there won't be any `who` to